harena-lab/harena-docs/dccs/cellular/README.md

   * conditions:
     * the origin's value is greater than 1
     * the origin's value is greater than the target's value
   * action:
     * the origin decreases its value and the target increases its value
 * `+-`
+  * conditions:
     * the target's value is greater than 1
     * the origin has a value field
+  * action:
     * the origin increases its value and the target decreases its value
 * `-1`
+  * conditions:
     * the origin's value is greater than 1
     * the origin's value is greater than the target's value or the target has no value
+  * action:
     * the origin sets value 1 to the target and decreases its value;
 * `_=`
+  * conditions:
     * the origin's value is greater than 0
     * the origin's value is greater than the target's value or the target has no value
+  * action:
     * the origin transfers its value to the target
 * `_-`
+  * conditions:
     * the origin's value is greater than 1
     * the value of the origin is greater than the value of the target or the target has no value
+  * action:
     * the origin transfers its value to the destination, decreasing it in the process;
 * `_+`
+  * conditions:
     * the origin has a value
     * the origin's value+1 is greater than the target's value
+  * action:
     * the origin transfers its value to the destination, increasing it in the process;
 * `==`
+  * conditions:
     * the origin's value is greater than 0
     * the origin's value is greater than the target's value or the target has no value
+  * action:
     * the origin copies its value to the target
 * `=-`
+  * conditions:
     * the origin's value is greater than 1
     * the origin's value is greater than the target's value or the target has no value
+  * action:
     * the origin copies its value to the target, decreasing it in the process
 * `=+`
+  * conditions:
     * the origin has a value
     * the origin's value+1 is greater than the target's value
+  * action:
     * the origin copies its value to the target, increasing it in the process
 * `1`
+  * condition:
     * the origin's value is 1
+  * action:
     * the rule is applied
 * `0`
+  * condition:
     * the origin's value is 0
+  * action:
     * the rule is applied

 ~~~html
 <dcc-space-cellular id="cellular-space" rows="30" cols="30" cell-width="10" cell-height="10" grid>